noodny/ExpenseTracker/README.md

 # ExpenseTracker
-Tool for tracking expenses based on JS and MongoDB.
+Tool for tracking expenses based on JS and PostgreSQL.